1 Introduction

 privileges.
 The sysadmin

 role can be temporarily assigned to the user, or these queries can be executed by the administrator.
-Other queries need privileges which are implicitly assigned to the db_owner
+Other queries need privileges that are implicitly assigned to the db_owner

 role.
 If the user used by the Mendix Runtime does not have enough permissions for any of these queries, you can run them manually – see below for more information.